Your Parent PLUS Loan Was Denied, Now What?

 Many parents find that a Parent PLUS loan isn’t a great deal after you consider the fees and interest rates.
 You may be better off exploring other types of funding, including home equity, private loans, or finding private scholarships or grants for your student.

 You might be able to qualify for a state loan, although you might need a cosigner for that as well.
 You can also have your student look into private student loans if it makes sense financially.

 Most of all, you can save a significant amount of money by finding a generous school that will help both you and your student save on tuition and more.
 There are schools that are known to be more generous to students in a variety of situations.

 Finding those schools can be a challenge.
 It takes hundreds of hours to find all the details, and there’s still no guarantee you won’t miss something.
 Let us make it easier for you.
-Our College Free Money Finder can give you all the information you need.
+Our College Insights tool can give you all the information you need.

 Save yourself time and untold headaches by focusing on schools that are great financial match for your situation.
 It will save your student thousands of dollars and make their life much easier after graduation.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT